-Pursuant to National Instrument 54-101 "Communication with Beneficial Owners of Securities of a Reporting Issuer", brokers and other intermediaries are required to request voting instructions from Beneficial Holders prior to shareholder meetings.
+Pursuant to National Instrument 54-101-"Communication with Beneficial Owners of Securities of a Reporting Issuer"- brokers and other intermediaries are required to request voting instructions from Beneficial Holders prior to shareholders' meetings.
 Brokers and other intermediaries have their own procedures for sending materials and their own guidelines for the return of documents; Beneficial Holders should follow these instructions carefully if the voting rights carried by their Common Shares are to be cast at the Meeting.
-In Canada, very often, brokers now use service companies such as Broadridge Financial Solutions Inc., formerly ADP Investor Communications ("Broadridge"), or Computershare Investor Services ("Computershare") to forward meeting materials to non-registered holders and to obtain their clients' instructions.
+In Canada, brokers often use service companies, such as Broadridge Financial Solutions Inc. ("Broadridge"), or Computershare Investor Services ("Computershare"), to forward meeting materials to non-registered holders and to obtain their clients' instructions.
 Beneficial Holders who receive a voting instruction form from Broadridge or Computershare may not use the said form to vote directly at the Meeting.
 If you have questions on how to exercise voting rights carried by Common Shares held through a broker or other intermediary, please contact the broker or intermediary directly.

-Although a Beneficial Holder will not be recognized at the Meeting for the purpose of directly exercising the voting rights carried by the Common Shares registered in the name of his broker (or a representative thereof), he or she may attend the Meeting as proxy for the registered holder and, in such capacity, exercise the voting rights carried by such Common Shares.
+Although a Beneficial Holder will not be recognized at the Meeting for the purpose of directly exercising the voting rights carried by the Common Shares registered in the name of his broker (or a representative thereof), he or she may attend the Meeting as proxy for the registered holder and, in such capacity, exercise the voting rights carried by such Common Shares by following the instructions to such effect provided by the broker or intermediary.

-Unless otherwise indicated, in this Circular, the form of proxy and the notice of Meeting attached hereto, shareholders shall mean registered holders.
+Unless otherwise indicated in this Circular, the form of proxy and the notice of Meeting attached hereto, shareholders shall mean registered holders.